ejamesc/cors-api/readme.markdown

     pip install Flask
     pip install scrapy
+    pip install pymongo

 Install MongoDB by heading to the MongoDB website and following the instructions there.

 Running a scrape job
 --------------------
-cd into the cors-api directory, and then (assuming you've installed scrapy) run:
+cd into the cors-api directory.
+The scrapy project writes to MongoDB, so make sure mongod is running.
+Then (assuming you've installed scrapy) run:

     scrapy crawl cors